Francis Maude: Out of Parliament, 1992–1997

 Out of Parliament after the 1992 general election, Maude began a series of business roles.
 He worked in banking as managing director at Morgan Stanley from 1993 to 1997.
-He was also appointed a non-executive director of ASDA Group Plc in July 1992, and served as a director of Salomon Brothers from 1992 to 1993.
+He was also appointed a non-executive director of ASDA in July 1992, and served as a director of Salomon Brothers from 1992 to 1993.
 He also chaired the government's Deregulation Task Force from 1994 to 1997.
 This was preparation as Cabinet Office Minister from 2010, when he was required to highlight areas of expenditure where savings could be made from streamlining the delivery and implementation of policy goals.

 Shadow Cabinet, 1997–2010

-In the 1997 general election Maude was elected MP for Horsham.
-Almost immediately he was re-appointed to the Conservative front bench, now the opposition in Parliament.
-He served as Shadow Secretary of State for Culture, Media and Sport, Shadow Chancellor of the Exchequer, and Shadow Foreign Secretary until 2001.
+In the 1997 general election, Maude was elected MP for Horsham.
+Almost immediately, he was re-appointed to the Conservative front bench, now the opposition in Parliament.
+He served as Shadow Secretary of State for Culture, Media and Sport, Shadow Chancellor of the Exchequer and Shadow Foreign Secretary until 2001.